Carreau/phd-dissertation/parts/part1.rst

 of viscosity will be seen :cite:`Thoumine1997`.
 In actin networks, the effect of viscosity at short time scale can be similar to elasticity :cite:`Gardel2003`.

-.. todo:

-    Relatively short, compare to E/G but for speed, value of viscosity for different fluid ?
-Quick reynolds equation ?
-In the condition we are interested in we are at extremely low reynolds, so no intertia involved ?

-.. todo:

-    some value for tissues.
-Existence of  negative PR material we put everything in G, make it complex define the real and imaginary part as G' g''

 Viscoelasticity
 ===============